Siddhantaternos/Complexity/README.md

 ## Purpose

-This repository exists to build a **mental framework** that makes future topics—DSA, SQL performance, system design—faster and easier to learn.
+This repository exists to build a **mental framework** that makes future topics DSA, SQL performance, system design faster and easier to learn.

 Master complexity once.
 Everything else compounds.